kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-23-bayer-leverkusens-spacing-accentuated-atalantas-physical-strength.md

 The same thing happens when they switch the ball to the opposite end.
 I don't like the spacing.
 Four men close to the ball, Xhaka and Palacios just far enough away to not be a short pass option, and then Jeremie Frimpong higher up the wing.

-If you play the ball into Xhaka, Palacios is too far away from him for a quick one-touch pass out of pressure, and Frimpong is completely out of the play for a short pass into that space on the right wing.
+If you play the ball into Xhaka, Palacios is too far away from him for a quick one-touch pass out of pressure, and Frimpong is completely out of the play for a short pass into that space on the right-wing.

 <figure>
     <img src="https://i.imgur.com/r07Y6Bx.jpeg">